MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ---
 title: Migrate Spring Cloud applications to Azure Spring Cloud
-description: This guide describes what you should be aware of when you want to migrate an existing Spring Cloud application to run on Azure Spring Cloud
+description: This guide describes what you should be aware of when you want to migrate an existing Spring Cloud application to run on Azure Spring Cloud.
 author: yevster
 ms.author: yebronsh
 ms.topic: conceptual